 DRAM security defenses are now at an impasse: the research community’s proposals do not take the practical constraints of DRAM devices into consideration while the industry is adopting obscure and ineffective remedies.
 There are huge ongoing efforts in industry to design safer and more reliable DRAM.
 Unfortunately, most of these efforts receive little input from the academic community.
 The goal of this workshop is to bridge these communities and to seek contributions from both academia and industry on the broad topic of DRAM security.

 DRAMSec will be a virtual event.
 We are making efforts to create a schedule that can accommodate most timezones.
-An option we are considering is to have each presentation occur twice to give attendees more flexibility to attend the presentation and the Q&A afterwards.
-Here’s a tentative schedule starting on May 21st:
+Here’s a tentative schedule starting on June 17th:

 We are soliciting papers on attacks and defenses on current and future DRAM technologies.
 The program committee will favor papers that bring new insights, debunk previously held beliefs, re-visit assumptions, present new attacks and defenses, or put forward controversial points of view.
 We also consider position papers especially from industry that outline design and process challenges affecting DRAM security, new forms of secure DRAM, or describe state-of-the-art DRAM defenses.